 Instead of focusing on what you can make in 3 months, you should be focusing on what you can make in 3 years.

-A lot of new Amazon FBA sellers come into the business looking to make quick cash, quit their job, and immediately upgrade their lifestyle.
+Many new Amazon FBA sellers come into the business looking to make quick cash, quit their job, and immediately upgrade their lifestyles.

 Unless you have a significant start-up budget it is very unlikely you’ll be able to draw a liveable income in the first 3-6 months.